 Ms. Allison Gost, Maryland Dept. of Health and Mental Hygiene

 Maryland’s public health approach to climate change

 Visit the U.S. Global Change Research Program’s Website to view, download and read The Impacts of Climate Change on Human Health in the United States, released in 2016.
 For more information on climate change effects and action in Delaware, visit de.gov/climatechange.

-Additional questions and concerns can be directed to the Division of Climate, Coastal, & Energy at 302.735.3480.
+Additional questions and concerns can be directed to the Division of Climate, Coastal and Energy at 302.735.3480.